Germany: police clash with protesters against virus measures

 In Berlin, some 1,800 police officers were on standby for possible riots, but only about 500 protesters assembled at the city’s landmark Brandenburg Gate.
 Meanwhile, around 1,000 citizens came together on Berlin’s Unter den Linden boulevard to protest against the far-right demonstration.

-Police had to intervene when some far-right protesters tried to attack press photographers, but in general, a police spokeswoman told dpa, “there’s not much going on here.”

-In advance of the Berlin protests, authorities had announced they would create three special, police-protected areas where journalists could withdraw to when under attack by protesters, dpa reported.
-As in other countries, reporters are increasingly targeted during far-right demonstrations in Germany.

 Protesters also hit the streets in other cities across Europe.
+In London, demonstrators opposing the U.K.’s months-long lockdown defied police who warned of potential fines and arrest for violating prohibitions on most group meetings.

+The demonstration took place after more than 60 lawmakers signed a letter demanding that the government change the law and allow protests to take place even when pandemic restrictions bar other types of gatherings.

+The letter, coordinated by the civil rights groups Liberty and Big Brother Watch, followed police roughly breaking up a vigil last weekend in honor of Sarah Everard, a woman who was abducted while walking home in London.
+A London police officer has been charged with her kidnapping and murder.

 In Finland, police estimated that about 400 people without masks and packed tightly together gathered in the capital, Helsinki, to protest government-imposed COVID-19 restrictions.
 Smaller demonstrations were scheduled in other Finnish cities.